Regulatory Law Chambers logo

 Decision

-The ABCA was satisfied the appeal was prima facie meritorious and that it will not unduly hinder any proceeding.
+The ABCA was satisfied the appeal was prima facie meritorious and that it would not unduly hinder any proceeding.
 The court granted Fortis permission to appeal.

 Pertinent Issues